rhx/SwiftGLib/README.md

 This was generated using the [jazzy](https://github.com/realm/jazzy) tool.
 If you want to generate your own documentation, matching your local installation, you can use the `generate-documentation.sh` script in the repository.
-Unfortunately, at this stage [jazzy](https://github.com/realm/jazzy) only works on macOS (and crashes under Linux), so this will currently only work on a Mac.

 ## Troubleshooting
 Here are some common errors you might encounter and how to fix them.